metaDAOproject/propaganda/introduction/introduction-3.md

 ## Introduction

 In all prior approaches to human organization, humans have been the ones in command.
-To ensure that these leaders serve the interests of the group, these approaches have tended to focus on either incentive-aligning these leaders or selecting altruistic leaders.
+To ensure that these leaders serve the interests of the group, these approaches have tended to focus on either incentive-aligning these leaders or selecting altruistic leaders.^1

 We propose an alternative organization where control is handed to executable computer code, namely eBPF instructions stored on the Solana blockchain.
 Here, we will describe the decision-making algorithm that will maintain control of this organization.